ElnuraAlinova/myApplication/README.md

 This is a documentation.
 This is an automation project.
-I am making changes from other repo.
+I am making changes from local repo.